apollographql/router/dev-docs/metrics.md

 ```

 ### Instrument
-A histogram or counter that is used to record metrics.
+A histogram, counter or gauge that is used to record metrics.

 ### Meter
 Creates instruments, also contains a reference to exporters so that when instruments are created the